 The bus driver, a compassionate Christian and answer to her prayers, allowed her extra luggage on board!
 Together as a community we make a difference by showing love to strangers in significant ways.
 We pray to help more single mothers in similar situations.

-The Path is currently working on the final public phase of a capital campaign to raise $500K for renovating the former Beverly Hills Motel complex, and continue the vision established by The Path in 2001.
-The complex is ideally suited as a “Family Rescue Mission” to shelter single parents with their children or families together.
+The Path has completed renovations for the former Beverly Hills Motel complex to continue the vision established by The Path in 2001.
+The complex is ideally suited as a “Family Rescue Mission” to shelter more single parents with their children or families together.

 The complex also allows for expansion of successful case-managed programs that improve health, life skills for the whole family, and provides time for addiction recovery, job training and successful transition to the community.

-Public outreach during the campaign will include tours of the motel complex, a speaker’s bureau, and opportunities to give financially or volunteer.
-Watch for campaign updates on Facebook and at PathofCitrus.org.
-Learn more by booking a tour or a speaker by email at firstname.lastname@example.org or call The Path at 352-527-6500 ext.
+Learn more on how you can get involved!
+Book a tour or schedule a speaker by email at firstname.lastname@example.org or call The Path at 352-527-6500 ext.
 9. A local 501(c)3 for over a decade, The Path is currently 100% privately-funded.